Watching horse shoe crabs and birds

 Next day we decided we go to the next destination -Bombay hook national wildlife refuge.
 While it was all shore birds yesterday we wanted to see the warblers during their migration as well.
 It was a controlled wetland , meaning that the forest department here artificially maintains the water level in the refuge.
 They had extensive propaganda boards as to how they achieved this and how it is good for the environment !
 We started looking for birds and found our first catch.

-We went further and started looking at the open wetlands and found only a few egrets.
-Such huge areas yet hardly any water birds but we had an interesting encounter.
+We went further and started looking at the open wetlands and found only few egrets.
+Such huge areas, yet hardly any water birds but we had an interesting encounter.
 A big rodent about the size of a big cat was feeding on the vegetation.
-I knew it was a musk rat but this was the first time we saw it.
+I knew it was a Musk rat, but this was the first time we saw it.
 It had a thick fur which seemed to get wet only on the outer rims.
 We took the opportunity to take video as well.

-There was a sign board of black necked stilt but we found only one,much to our dismay.
-But Small birds like American Gold Finch,Indigo Bunting were roaming around.
-We then walked into a trail, saw a red fox but could not take any picture.
-Then we decided to pay our yesterday destination another visit because of the tide timing.
+There was a sign board of Black necked stilt but we found only one,much to our dismay.
+But small birds like American Gold Finch,Indigo Bunting were roaming around.
+We then walked into a trail and saw a red fox but could not take any picture.
+Then we decided to pay our previous day destination another visit because of the tide timing.
 We found oyster catchers but at a distance.
 It seemed all species will converge to a single spot at this time of the year.
 By the time we had finished this round of birding it was already 2.00 pm.
-We decided to call it a day as we had another 8 hour drive.
+We decided to call it a day as we had another 8 hours drive.

-This was a trip to remember as there was one point where if we had taken a right , Washington DC was just 50 miles away and a left would have taken us to New York at about the same time.
-We never took any of those, we stuck with our conviction that one has to travel to a place that one likes and not to the one’s to please others.
-In the years we stayed in US we never had the urge to visit Washington or New York even though everybody visiting US will do that.
+This was a trip to remember as there was one point in the journey where if we had taken a right , Washington DC was just 50 miles away and a left would have taken us to New York at about the same time.
+We never took any of those as we stuck with our conviction, that one has to travel to a place that one likes and not to the one’s to please others.
+In the years we stayed in US we never had the urge to visit Washington or New York even though almost everybody visiting US will do that.
 For us butterflies, birds and wildflowers and sometimes alien species like these horse shoe crabs look much better than tall skyscrapers and crowded streets.